ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

 Installing ArduPilot to these flight controller involves:

 - Installing the required driver and flashing tool
-- Downloading the appropriate ardupilot firmware
+- Downloading the appropriate ArduPilot firmware
-- Loading ardupilot to the board
+- Loading ArduPilot to the board

 .. note::